Skip to content

 Can UTI cause headaches and fatigue?

-In uncomplicated or simple cystitis, you may feel mild fatigue, but fever is not usually present.
-When the infection extends to the kidneys or reaches the bloodstream, high-grade fever and fatigue may appear.
+Feeling mildly fatigued is possible with uncomplicated cystitis, while fever is generally absent.
+When the infection travels upwards to involve the kidneys or if it seeps into the bloodstream, high-grade fever and significant fatigue may set in.

 Other Symptoms of UTI.